 Gas usage can trigger Resharding, as explained below.

 Storage is a long-term scarce asset.
-For an application or users to use it, they must maintain a minimum balance on their account that scales linearly with amount of storage such account takes.
-The required amount of NEAR tokens per byte is fixed and is subject to change only by major governance decision (and, given trends in storage hardware and system capacity, it will likely be adjusted down going forward).
+For an application or users to use it, they must maintain a minimum balance on their account that scales linearly with the amount of storage such account takes.
+The required amount of NEAR tokens per byte is fixed and is subject to change only by major governance decisions (and, given trends in storage hardware and system capacity, it will likely be adjusted down going forward).

-For example, if some contract takes 10 kilobytes of storage due to data stored under it, this contract must maintain minimum balance of 1 NEAR.
+For example, if some contract takes 10 kilobytes of storage due to data stored under it, this contract must maintain a minimum balance of 1 NEAR.
 A contract like USDT from Ethereum would need to maintain ~10k NEAR balance to cover for storage it is using.
-This also means that regular user’s accounts need to maintain fraction of NEAR minimum balance.
+This also means that regular user’s accounts need to maintain a fraction of the NEAR minimum balance.

 Using a minimum balance of NEAR on the account leads to this amount not being staked or used in other applications.
-Validators are getting paid indirectly for maintaining this storage from inflation and the fact that total stake is smaller.
+Validators are getting paid indirectly for maintaining this storage from inflation and the fact that the total stake is smaller.

 The NEAR system will keep shard size mostly balanced, allowing for each node to maintain roughly the same amount of state (which will be roughly the total state size divided by the number of shards).
 As individual shard state size changes, the assignment of accounts and contracts to shards can shift to maintain this balance.

 Accounts and contracts are each assigned to a shard.
 Because the usage of such contracts is not equal, the usage or size of some shards might greatly outpace the usage or size of other shards.
 To prevent this, NEAR uses resharding, which rebalances shards periodically based on specific conditions.
 The end result will be a set of shards that are expected to have a reasonable and balanced amount of transactions and storage usage.